Luis Muñoz Marín: Formation of political ideas

 In 1920, Muñoz Marín was selected to deliver a check to Santiago Iglesias, the president of the Socialist Party of Puerto Rico.
 Excited about the prospect of meeting him, they moved to Puerto Rico, where the couple's first daughter, Munita, was born.
 Upon arriving, he noticed that some of the landowners were paying the jíbaros, the mountain-dwelling peasants of Puerto Rico, two dollars in exchange for their votes.
 He joined the Socialist Party, a decision regarded as a "disaster" by his family.
 In October 1920, the Socialist Party recruited members of the Republican Party in order to win upcoming elections.
 Disappointed, Muñoz Marín returned to the mainland, moving to New Jersey with his family.
 Shortly after, his first son, Luis Muñoz Lee, was born.

 In 1923, he returned alone to Puerto Rico, supposedly to publish a book that collected several of his father's previously unpublished works.
 After collecting $5,000 from his father's friends for this alleged "publication" Muñoz Marín spent the money, did not write the book, and quickly left the island.
 Several years later, after things had quieted down, Antonio R. Barceló, who was the president of the newly formed Liberal Party, called Muñoz Marín to work on La Democracia.
 After having problems with some members of the party's Republican faction, due to his support for island autonomy, Muñoz Marín returned to New York.
 Here he wrote for The American Mercury and The Nation.

-In 1931, after traveling throughout the United States, Muñoz Marín noticed the instability of the country's economy — and his own personal finances — after the stock market crash.
-Deciding that exploiting his father's name in Puerto Rican politics was better than starving in Greenwich Village, he borrowed money from a group of friends and returned to the island.
+In 1931, after traveling throughout the United States, Muñoz Marín noticed the instability of the country's economy — and his own personal finances — after the stock market crash.He borrowed money from a group of friends and returned to the island.
 Upon arriving, he discovered that Hurricane San Felipe Segundo had destroyed most of the sugar crops where the jíbaros worked, leaving the majority unemployed.